pieroproietti/penguins-blog/docs/Tutorial/eggs-users-guide.md

 <Translactions />

-You can also consult a detailed [README](https://github.com/pieroproietti/penguins-eggs#readme) in English on the repository.
+### In case of problems with translation links, You can also consult a detailed [README](https://github.com/pieroproietti/penguins-eggs#readme) in English on the repository.

 Manuale aggiornato a `eggs v9.4.x`